Amazon’s Alexa may soon know if you’re happy or sad

 Veterans committing suicide after returning home from Iraq — and Afghanistan — wasn’t just a hard-to-explain tragedy, but a public health crisis.

 Today Rohit Prasad is best known as chief scientist for Amazon’s Alexa AI unit, a team experimenting with AI to detect emotions like happiness, sadness, and anger.
-Back in 2008, to help protect veterans with PTSD, Prasad led a Defense Advanced Reasearch Projects Agency (DARPA) effort to use artificial intelligence to understand veterans’ mental health from the sound of their voice.
+Back in 2008, to help protect veterans with PTSD, Prasad led a Defense Advanced Research Projects Agency (DARPA) effort to use artificial intelligence to understand veterans’ mental health from the sound of their voice.

 Among other things, the program focused on detecting distress in the voices of veterans suffering from PTSD, depression, or suicide risk by looking at informal communications or other patterns.